 Ready to supercharge your Docker infrastructure?
 Scale effortlessly and enjoy flexible storage with Cherry Servers bare metal or virtual servers.
 Eliminate infrastructure headaches with free 24/7 technical support, pay-as-you-go pricing, and global availability.

-What does it mean to push an image to a Docker registry?
+What does it mean to push a Docker image to Docker Hub?

 An overview of how uploading an image works:

-3. Pushing: The tagged image is pushed to the Docker registry using the docker push command.
+Pushing: The tagged image is pushed to the Docker registry using the

 Pushing your image to a Docker registry simplifies the deployment process as automated systems will be able to pull your images autonomously and make deployments, testing processes, and development tasks.
 In addition, the Docker registry has version control features that allow you to push different versions of your images thus enabling you to roll back to older images in case the new images are faulty and insecure.